 The peak is locally known as Mugilu-Pete which translates to “Market of Clouds”.
 Truly enough to the name, trekking to Mandalpatti feels like a walkover marshmallow clouds.
 While there are also jeep safaris available, trekking is undeniably one of the best experiences.
 Climbing on top of the peak with your friends and sharing laughs throughout the way are all moments that’d take us back in time when we think of Coorg.
 After all, this is what HikerWolf trips are about, making the most beautiful memories with newly found friends.

-The temple sits amidst an artificial pond filled by many tiny fishes.
+The temple sits amidst an artificial pond filled with many tiny fishes.
 You could feed the fish some puffed rice and watch them creating cute ripples around it.

 While you cannot get down at the waterfalls, you can always play around the water that’s flowing around from the falls.
 Splash around and try not slipping off, cus that one embarrassing photo would definitely make it to our Hall of Priceless moments.

-After a good share of time spent here, we explore the mystical beauty of Raja’s seat and Chethalli.
-Both places have been the favourites of the Kodagu kings, and holds views that will leave you spellbound.
+After a good share of the time spent here, we explore the mystical beauty of Raja’s seat and Chethalli.
+Both places have been the favourites of the Kodagu kings and hold views that will leave you spellbound.
 Raja’s seat is known to be the most beautiful sunset point and Chethalli brews the most memorable cups of evening coffee.